 GerShun Avilez is a cultural studies scholar who specializes in contemporary African American and Black Diasporic literatures and visual cultures.
 His teaching also covers 20th century US literature.
 Much of his scholarship explores how questions of gender and sexuality inform artistic production.
-In addition, he works in the fields of political radicalism, spatial theory, and gender studies.
+In addition, he works in the fields of political radicalism, spatial theory, gender studies, and medical humanities.

 He received his PhD in English from the University of Pennsylvania, where he also earned a Graduate Certificate in Africana Studies.
 He has held professorships at Yale University and the University of North Carolina, Chapel Hill.
 He also held the Frederick Douglass Post-doctoral Fellowship at the University of Rochester.

 William Sanders Scarborough Prize for an Outstanding Scholarly Study of Black American Literature or Culture

 Awarded for Radical Aesthetics & Modern Black Nationalism